Blog

 G2 Rating: 4.9/5

 1up is an AI-native SRM tool designed to deliver instant responses for RFPs, RFIs, and security questionnaires.
-It emphasizes ease of use, scalability, and high accuracy.
+It focuses on ease of use, scalability, and high accuracy, making it a strong choice for teams looking for speed and simplicity.

-• Scalable automation: Handles high RFP volumes with minimal manual input.
+Handles high RFP volumes with minimal manual input.

-• Designed for speed and simplicity.
+• Designed for speed and simplicity with minimal setup required

-• May lack some advanced analytics features.
+• May lack some advanced analytics features

 Before choosing a platform, it’s important to understand the must-have features that make SRM software truly effective.